 If you ever move or change your email or phone number, it is important to update your contact information with your financial institution.
 Schwab, in particular, regularly uses paper notices of major account changes to add an extra layer of security.
 Luckily, you can easily update your contact information online.

-After logging in to Schwab Alliance at https://www.schwab.com, hover over the “Service” tab at the top and select “Contact Information” under the “My Profile” heading.
+After logging in to Schwab Alliance at https://www.schwab.com, click on the person icon in the top right corner and select “Contact Information”.

 Update Your Primary Contact Information